hellosign/hellosign-php-sdk/docs/Model/SubFormFieldsPerDocumentBase.md

 # # SubFormFieldsPerDocumentBase

-The fields that should appear on the document, expressed as a 2-dimensional JSON array serialized to a string.
-The main array represents documents, with each containing an array of form fields.
-One document array is required for each file provided by the `file[]` parameter.
-In the case of a file with no fields, an empty list must be specified.
+The fields that should appear on the document, expressed as an array of objects.

 **NOTE**: Fields like **text**, **dropdown**, **checkbox**, **radio**, and **hyperlink** have additional required and optional parameters.
 Check out the list of [additional parameters](/api/reference/constants/#form-fields-per-document) for these field types.